 Flutter's popularity has skyrocketed primarily because its framework is platform-agnostic.

 The two leading mobile OS platforms are Apple's iOS and Google's Android.
 Native app projects are primarily written in the language used by the OS.
-For example, iOS applications use Swift and Objective-C, while Android uses Java or Kotlin.
+For example, iOS applications use Swift and Objective-C, while native code for Android are Java or Kotlin.

-While this allows for a UI that matches the user experience with that of the OS, the nature of native apps requires organizations to create multiple codebases for each device with its own version of the app.
+While this allows for a UI that matches the user experience with that of the OS, the nature of developing separate native applications requires organizations to create multiple codebases for each device with its own version of the app.